How Do You Clean Dark Kitchen Cabinets?

-But when I went to clean these cabinets for the first time, I was hesitant because they are so new and gorgeous.
-The last thing I wanted to do was try and clean them using a solution that could potentially cause damage.
+But when I went to clean these cabinets for the first time, I was hesitant because they were so new and gorgeous.
+The last thing I wanted to do was try and clean them using an all purpose cleaner that could potentially cause permanent damage.

-What Do You Use To Clean Dark Cabinets?
+What Do You Use To Clean Dark Kitchen Cabinets?

 After testing a few different options with my mom, who we tease for having a “doctorate in cleaning” because she’s so amazing/passionate about cleaning, this is the most effective solution we found.